 The contributed variance likely is impacted by a host of other variables.
-Other basic abilities and knowledge interact with these variables to shape skillful behavior.
+Ability and knowledge interact with these variables to shape skillful behavior.

 Impaired Behavior Associated With Poor EF Can Result From:

 - Lack of ability.

 - Lack of knowledge.

 - Lack of motivation.

 - Internalizing symptoms.

 - Externalizing symptoms.

 - Poor impulse control.